apify/apify-docs/docs/proxy/residential_proxy/tips_and_tricks.md

 If your solution requires quickly loaded content, the best option is to set a session, try a small request and see if the response time is acceptable.
 If it is, you can use this session for other requests.
 Otherwise, repeat the attempt with a different session.

-Just remember that sessions are not persistent, so from time to time, you will have to re-evaluate the session's speed and switch to a different one.
+## [](#connections-can-be-interrupted) Connections can be interrupted

+While sessions are persistent, they can be destroyed at any time if the host devices are turned off or disconnected.

 ## [](#connection-interruptions) Connection interruptions